yashprakash13/RockPaperScissorsFastAI/README.md

 ## Steps to build and run the app
 1. Install [Docker on your machine](https://docker.com).
-2. In the root directory of the terminal, run:
+2. In the root directory of the terminal, run to build the image:
 ```bash
 docker build --tag rps:1.0 .
 ```
-3. Lastly, run:
+3. Lastly, run the app with:
 ```bash
 docker run --publish 8501:8501 -it rps:1.0
 ```